epochx/abci-utils/README.md

 export SHELL=$HOME/miniconda3/envs/default/bin/fish
 [[ $- == *i*  ]] && exec $SHELL -l || :
 ```
-This enables you to `sftp` into ABCI with no problems, and also to execute bash or sh scripts using the syntax `bash /path/to/script.sh` (this is possible because the `.profile` file is only parsed when starting a new login interactive session).
+This enables you to `sftp` into ABCI with no problems, and also to execute bash or sh scripts using the syntax `bash /path/to/script.sh` (this is possible because the `~/.profile` file is only parsed when starting a new login interactive session).

 To install these `abci-utils` simply run `bash setup.sh`, which will add symlinks to the fish `functions` and `complete` folders, as well as append some content to the `config.fish` file so that the functions (and their tab completions) described below are auto-loaded and available everywhere.